Herbie Hancock

 In 2001, Hancock recorded Future2Future, which reunited Hancock with Laswell and featured doses of electronica as well as turntablist Rob Swift of the X-Ecutioners.
 Hancock later toured with the band, and released a concert DVD with a different lineup, which also included the "Rockit" music video.
 Also in 2001 Hancock partnered with Brecker and Roy Hargrove to record a live concert album saluting Davis and John Coltrane, Directions in Music: Live at Massey Hall, recorded live in Toronto.
 The threesome toured to support the album, and toured on-and-off through 2005.

-The year 2005 saw the release of a duet album called Possibilities.
-It featured duets with Carlos Santana, Paul Simon, Annie Lennox, John Mayer, Christina Aguilera, Sting and others.
+A duet album called Possibilities was released in 2005.
+It featured duets with Carlos Santana, Paul Simon, Annie Lennox, John Mayer, Christina Aguilera, Sting, and others.
 In 2006, Possibilities was nominated for Grammy Awards in two categories: "A Song for You" (featuring Aguilera) was nominated for a Grammy Award for Best Pop Instrumental Performance, and "Gelo No Montanha" (featuring Trey Anastasio on guitar) was nominated for a Grammy Award for Best Instrumental Performance, although neither nomination resulted in an award.

-Also in 2005, Hancock toured Europe with a new quartet that included Beninese guitarist Lionel Loueke, and explored textures ranging from ambient to straight jazz to African music.
+Also in 2005, Hancock toured Europe with a new quartet that included Beninese guitarist Lionel Loueke and explored textures ranging from ambient to straight jazz to African music.
 During the summer, Hancock re-staffed the Headhunters and went on tour with them, including a performance at the Bonnaroo Music and Arts Festival.
-This lineup did not consist of any of the original Headhunters musicians.
-The group included Marcus Miller, Carrington, Loueke and Mayer.
-Hancock also served as the first artist in residence for Bonnaroo that summer.
+The lineup did not consist of any of the original Headhunters musicians.
+The group included Marcus Miller, Carrington, Loueke, and Mayer.
+Hancock also served as the first artist in residence for Bonnaroo in Manchester, Tennessee that summer.

-Hancock playing a Roland AX-7 keytar, at The Roundhouse, Camden, London, 2006
+Hancock playing a Roland AX-7 keytar, at The Roundhousein Camden, London, November 2006

 In 2006, Sony BMG Music Entertainment (which bought out Hancock's old label, Columbia Records) released the two-disc retrospective The Essential Herbie Hancock.
 This set was the first compilation of his work at Warner Bros., Blue Note, Columbia and Verve/Polygram.
 This became Hancock's second major compilation of work since the 2002 Columbia-only The Herbie Hancock Box, which was released at first in a plastic 4 × 4 cube then re-released in 2004 in a long box set.
 Also in 2006, Hancock recorded a new song with Josh Groban and Eric Mouquet (co-founder of Deep Forest), "Machine", which featured on Groban's album Awake.
 Hancock also recorded and improvised with guitarist Loueke on Loueke's 1996 debut album Virgin Forest, on the ObliqSound label, resulting in two improvisational tracks – "Le Réveil des agneaux (The Awakening of the Lambs)" and "La Poursuite du lion (The Lion's Pursuit)".